Rulisetiawati/CitiBike-2018/README.md

 - What do the total trips look like on the weekday vs weekend?
 How do weekday vs weekend trips look in Fall, Spring, Summer, and Winter?
 - What is the proportion of bike usage for each day of the week based on the user type (customer vs subscriber)?
 How does it look like based on gender?

-I am getting my data from Citi Bike’s system data (https://www.citibikenyc.com/system-data).
+I am getting my data from [Citi Bike’s system data](https://www.citibikenyc.com/system-data).
 Data for each trip is made available on the Citi Bike’s website.
 Each file records monthly data.
 Each data file is huge, but for this project, I will only be analyzing the data for 2018.
 Each trip record includes:

 * Trip duration
 * Start time